-All staff participate in a formal performance review consisting of an objective planning and development session at the commencement of the annual cycle and a performance and salary review at the end of the cycle.
+All staff participate in a formal performance review at the commencement of the annual cycle and a performance and salary review at the end of the cycle.
+The performance reviews consider behavioural and cultural aspects of performance, as well as objective planning and professional and personal development.
 The objective of the salary review is to ensure that all employees are appropriately remunerated, that remuneration is competitive within the relevant industry sector, and that increases in employees' skills and responsibilities are recognised.
 During the year a performance review of all staff took place in accordance with this process.
-The purpose is to assess each employee's performance against their pre-agreed individual KPIs and/or business unit performance and corporate KPIs and to determine, subject to business considerations such as cash availability, if an incentive award is payable, and if so, at what level.
+As part of the process, each employee's performance is assessed against their pre-agreed individual KPIs and/or business unit performance and corporate KPIs and to determine, subject to business considerations such as cash availability, if an incentive award is payable, and if so, at what level.